michaeLeung/cse15l-lab-reports/lab-report-1-week-2.md

 If on windows, first install [OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) by following the instructions on the link provided.
 Next, create a new terminal on visual studio code ![image](Newterminal.png) and type out this code on the terminal to connect to your student account `ssh cse15lwi22aoc@ieng6.ucsd.edu`

-instead of aoc, put the specific letters that correspond to your student account
+instead of `aoc`, put the specific letters that correspond to your student account

 After connecting, it will ask you for a password.
 Enter your password for your student account and the terminal should look like this after logging in. ![image](loggingintossh.png)
 You are now logged in!